Skip to Main Content

 Contact Our Daytona Beach Post-Judgment Credit Card Debt Attorney Today

 At My Affordable Attorney, our Daytona Beach debt defense attorney has the experience to handle post-judgment credit card debt.
-If you have any questions about your rights or your options, please contact us today for a fully confidential case review.
+If you have any questions about your rights or your options, please contact us today for a fully confidential case review at (866) 4-ONLY 25.
 We represent consumers in post-judgment credit card debt cases in Daytona Beach and throughout the wider region in Florida.

 Results depend on the facts of each case.
 Not every judgment can be eliminated, but many consumers have defenses, exemptions, or settlement options that significantly reduce the impact of post-judgment collection.